wyostem/wyostem.github.io/intro/blog-post.md

 #### Creative Solutions

-While the school district has some great plans slated for the future, they're also committed to providing for students in the short-term.
-In that vein, they will be providing some much needed space for STEM classes by utilizing the second wrestling room at the high school.
-This type of out-of-the-box problem solving is exactly the type of mindset we want to grow in our students.
+While the school district has great plans for the future, they are also committed to providing for all students in the short-term.
+In that vein, they are looking to provide much needed space for the existing STEM courses such as using one of the practice wrestling rooms.

 #### School District STEM Plans